damienmha/Math-118/README.md

 # Math-118
-This repository contains code from assignments from Math 118: Mathematical Methods of Data Theory
+This repository contains code from assignments from *Mathematics 118: Mathematical Methods of Data Theory*